Structured Video-Language Modeling with Temporal Grouping and Spatial Grounding: Abstract

 \section{Abstract}

-Most of existing video-language pre-training methods focus on instance-level alignment between video clips and captions via global contrastive learning but neglect rich fine-grained local information, which is of importance to downstream tasks requiring temporal localization and semantic reasoning.
-In this work, we propose a simple yet effective video-language pre-training framework, namely \ours, to learn discriminative spatiotemporal features.
-Two novel designs involving spatiotemporal grounding and temporal grouping promote learning local region-noun alignment and temporal-aware features simultaneously.
-Specifically, spatiotemporal grounding aggregates semantically similar video tokens and aligns them with noun phrases extracted from the caption to promote local region-noun correspondences.
-Moreover, temporal grouping leverages cut-and-paste to manually create temporal scene changes and then learns distinguishable features from different scenes.
-Comprehensive evaluations demonstrate that \ours performs favorably against existing approaches on four representative downstream tasks, covering text-video retrieval, video question answering, video action recognition and temporal action localization. \ours performs competitively on all evaluated tasks and in particular achieves R@10 of 65.1 on zero-shot MSR-VTT retrieval, over 9\% higher than the state-of-the-art method.
+Existing video-language pre-training methods primarily focus on instance-level alignment between video clips and captions via global contrastive learning but neglect rich fine-grained local information in both videos and text, which is of importance to downstream tasks requiring temporal localization and semantic reasoning.
+A powerful model is expected to be capable of capturing region-object correspondences and recognizing scene changes in a video clip, reflecting spatial and temporal granularity, respectively.
+To strengthen model's understanding into such fine-grained details, we propose a simple yet effective video-language modeling framework, \ours, by exploiting the intrinsic structures of these two modalities.
+It includes two novel designs, inter-clip spatial grounding and intra-clip temporal grouping, to promote learning region-object alignment and temporal-aware features, simultaneously.
+Comprehensive evaluations demonstrate that \ours performs favorably against existing approaches in learning more expressive representations.
+Specifically, \ours surpasses the state-of-the-art methods substantially on four representative downstream tasks, covering text-video retrieval, video question answering, video action recognition, and temporal action localization.